Snowflake Data Catalog: Importance, Benefits, Native Capabilities & Evaluation Guide

 A decentralized, community-led approach to data governance is the key to making it work.
-The data catalog should support automatic classification, tagging, and masking of sensitive data assets and auto-propagation of policies through lineage mapping.
+The data catalog should support the automatic classification, tagging, and masking of sensitive data assets and the auto-propagation of policies through lineage mapping.
 Moreover, active data governance ensures that you can customize your policies depending on data domains, user roles, and projects.

 A demo of Atlan Data Catalog for Snowflake